LLNL/lbann/docs/operators.rst

 Clamp
 ------------------------------------------------

-Constrain values to a range.
+Constrain all values in a tensor within a range

 .. math::